contino/gsd-hello-world/README.md

 ## Requirements

-### Desktop
+### Desktop / Workstation Setup

-You'll need make/docker/compose, on a Mac this should do:
+You'll need `make`, `docker`, and `docker-compose` on your workstation.

+On a Mac this should do:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 brew cask install docker
 ```

+For Windows machines, `make` can be installed a number of ways, ie directly, via Chocolatey, or via WSL.

 ### Other